Ronabond HB25 – Pre-packed lightweight concrete repair mortar

 Preparation of concrete and steel

-All concrete identified for removal must be removed back to a suitable substrate which is sound and stable and which will accept the repair mortar.
+All concrete identified for removal must be removed back to a suitable substrate that is sound and stable and which will accept the repair mortar.

 The concrete must be removed to allow no less that 15mm of repair mortar to be placed around the steel.
 Corroded steel must be replaced where necessary.